irulast/chia_crypto_utils/README.md

 # Chia Crypto Utils

-This repository seeks to provide a working example of Chia Wallet fundamentals
+This repository provides an object model for working with Chia primitives serving as a basis for a Chia client.

 - Generating hardened and unhardened keys from a 24 word mnemonic seed
-- Standard transaction (XCH) coin spend with change back and fee
+- Standard transaction (XCH) coin spend
 - CAT
-- DID
-- NFT
+- PlotNFT
+- Integration tests using the Chia simulator
+- Serialization and deserialization to and from Bytes for easy integration into secure storage

 ## Dependencies